intersystems-community/PythonGateway/README.md

 - Display context: `do ##class(isc.py.data.Context).DisplayContext(id)` where `id` is an id of a stored context.
 Leave empty to display current context.
 - Restore context: `do ##class(isc.py.data.Context).RestoreContext(id, verbose, clear)` where `clear` kills currently loaded context if set to 1.

 Context is saved into `isc.py.data` package and can be viewed/edited by SQL and object methods.
+Currently modules, functions and variables are saved.

 # Interoperability adapter